thacuber2a03/tinylang/README.md

 I am doing this whole thing in the spot. whatever comes into my mind that I deem useful will appear here

+## features

+- small but expressive bytecode; compiles in a single pass

 ## ultra quick overview, go

 `tl_vm* vm = tl_new_vm()`, `tl_compile_string(vm, "print(\"hi\")")`, `tl_run(vm)`.